 How to Disable Lockscreen Widgets in iOS 10 on iPhone/iPad

 Step #1.
 Launch Settings app on your iOS device.

 Step #2.
 Scroll down and tap on Touch ID & Passcode.

 Step #3.
 You will be asked to enter passcode.
 (Remember, if passcode is disabled, the option to disable Lockscreen widgets will be greyed out.)

 Step #4.
-Under Allow Access When Locked, you need to toggle off the switch next to Today.
+Under Allow Access When Locked, you need to toggle off the switch next to Today and Notifications view.